 The R365 Payments Service is designed to save you time and money by streamlining the Payment Process from within R365.
 Once you create the Payment in R365, the R365 Payments Service does the rest!

-This added service delivers your Payments to each of your Vendors using the best available payment method (ACH, Virtual Credit Card, Check etc.), all based on the needs of you and your Vendor.
+This added service delivers your Payments to each of your Vendors using the best available payment method (ACH, Virtual Credit Card, Check, etc.), all based on the needs of you and your Vendor.
 This article will provide an overview of the R365 Payments service.

 - Check Runs - The Check Run is renamed to 'Payment Run' on the 'Vendor' menu, and 'Check' is replaced with 'Payment' where applicable on the Check Run screen itself

-Once R365 Payments has been activated, Payments can be created by all Users that previously had the ability to Create and Approve AP Payments.
-These Users include individuals with the following security roles
+Once R365 Payments has been activated, Payments can be created by all Users that previously had the ability to create and approve AP Payments.
+These Users include individuals with the following Security Roles:

-- Full Access
+- Full Access (Primary)

-- Accounting Manager
+- Accounting Manager (Primary)

-- Pay AP Invoice
+- Pay AP Invoice (Secondary)

-- Pay Check Run
+- Pay Check Run (Secondary)

-Click here for more information on Assigning Security Roles
+Click here for more information on assigning Security Roles.

 Payments Process Flow